 - We make grants to a wide range of organisations.
 We are particularly keen to help grassroots community groups and voluntary organisations whose purpose and objectives are aligned to those of The McCarthy Stone Charitable Foundations. - You do not have to be a registered charity to apply, but the work you ask us to support must be legally charitable.
 However, please note that we can only make grants for general running costs or unrestricted purposes to charities.
-Grants to any other organisations will always be restricted for a specific charitable purpose. - You must have a governing document (constitution, rules, memorandum and articles of association etc.), a governing body of at least three unrelated individuals, and a bank account in your group's name with at least two unrelated signatories. - For general McCarthy Stone Charitable Foundation grants, you can apply whatever your income level.
+Grants to any other organisations will always be restricted for a specific charitable purpose. - You must have a governing document (constitution, rules, memorandum and articles of association etc.), a governing body of at least three unrelated individuals, and a bank account in your group's name with at least two unrelated signatories.
+For community grants of up to £1,000 this requirement is waived. - For general McCarthy Stone Charitable Foundation grants, you can apply whatever your income level.